CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 # Exercise 3: Deploy the Application to Azure Kubernetes Service

-In this exercise you will be setting up the key vault secrets and later will be deploying the app to Azure kubernetes services using the docker images
+In this exercise you will be setting up the key vault secrets and later will be deploying the app to Azure Kubernetes services using the docker images

 ## Task 2: Tunnel into the Azure Kubernetes Service cluster